dswann101164/azure-noob-blog/posts/2025-10-31-azure-tag-governance-policy.md

 ---
-title: Azure Tag Governance 2025: Policies That Actually Enforce
+title: "Azure Tag Governance 2025: Policies That Actually Enforce"
 date: 2025-10-31
-summary: How to turn Azure tags from 'nice to have' into enforceable governance using Azure Policy, deny/modify effects, and remediation so teams can’t slip around your standards.
+summary: "How to turn Azure tags from 'nice to have' into enforceable governance using Azure Policy, deny/modify effects, and remediation so teams can’t slip around your standards."
 tags:
 - Azure
 - Azure Policy